The Bellamy Brothers: 2000s

-The Anthology, Vol. 1 was released in 2009 and includes the single "Guilty of the Crime", which is a collaboration with the Bacon Brothers.
+The Anthology, Vol. 1, released in 2009, includes the single "Guilty of the Crime", which is a collaboration with the Bacon Brothers.
 The video features Shannen Doherty of Beverly Hills, 90210 fame.
-Both sets of brothers performed the song together on the Grand Ole Opry in Nashville, Tennessee, on September 1, 2009.
+Both sets of brothers performed the song together on the Grand Ole Opry show in Nashville, Tennessee, on September 1, 2009.

 In 2010, the Bellamys recorded The Greatest Hits Sessions with Swiss rock star Gölä (Marco Pfeuti) and the project sold double platinum in Europe.
-It was at number one of the Swiss Schweizer Hitparade for 7 weeks.
+It was at number one of the Swiss Schweizer Hitparade for seven weeks.
 In 2011, they created BB&G Platinum with Gölä.
 Then, in 2014, they teamed up again with Gölä and recorded Mermaid Cowgirl in Switzerland.
-They achieved gold record status in Switzerland with this album.
+They achieved gold-record status in Switzerland with this album.

 In June 2010, their song "Jalepeños", about the problems of political correctness, was banned before it could even be released to radio because of its profanity.
 The video became a major YouTube hit with almost 3 million views.

-In 2012, the Bellamy Brothers collaborated with Austrian schlager singer DJ Ötzi to create the album Simply the Best.
+In 2012, the Bellamy Brothers collaborated with Austrian Schlager singer DJ Ötzi to create the album Simply the Best.
 It was DJ Ötzi's first full English-language album, and entered the German album charts at number three.

-In June 2014, Rolling Stone magazine ranked "Old Hippie" #95 in their list of the 100 greatest country songs.
+In June 2014, Rolling Stone magazine ranked "Old Hippie" at number 95 in their list of the 100 greatest country songs.

-During these years the brothers worked on many other collaborative song efforts as well.
+During these years, the brothers also worked on many other collaborative song efforts.
 They recorded "Hello, Lady Harley" with Truck Stop in 2003, worked with Alan Jackson in 2005, and collaborated with Tom Astor in 2007.

 In April 2018, the group released the memoir Let Your Love Flow - The Life and Times of the Bellamy Brothers.
 The Bellamys then released their album Over the Moon in 2019, which consisted of 14 original songs written and recorded at the Bellamys' studio on their Darby ranch.

 Honky Tonk Ranch

-In 2018 the brothers became the feature of the reality television series Honky Tonk Ranch, which aired on the Cowboy Channel and RFD-TV.
+In 2018, the brothers became the feature of the reality television series Honky Tonk Ranch, which aired on the Cowboy Channel, RFD-TV, and now on the Circle Network.
 The series follows the Bellamys in addition to their friends and family.
 A second season of Honky Tonk Ranch aired in 2019.
-In 2020, the show moved to the Circle Network where seasons one and two aired along with season three.
+In 2020, the show moved to the Circle Network, where seasons one and two aired along with season three.